renevanderark/guide-to-living-free-of-mind/README.md

 ### I believe in forgiveness

 If you do not, you live in a painful fiction we tend to call the past for the rest of your life.

+### I believe in being grateful

+Being grateful directs your attention away from things that make you angry or unhappy... al sorts of negative.
+If you have even the tiniest inkling of imagination - which we all have in abundance - you can find something to be grateful for _right now_: I just took off my shoes which were tight around my feet!

+I mentioned joy always being there for you to access in abundance.
+Just thinking of the first thing you are grateful for is the key to this infinite well.